-Katabatic winds, sub, sub-zero temps, and long days skiing across Antarctica have pushed modern day polar explorers to find every advantage they can to save weight and time.
+Katabatic winds, sub, sub-zero temps, and long days skiing across Antarctica have pushed modern day polar explorers to find every advantage they can to save weight and time pitching their nightly abodes.

 The tents are carried in your sled in a single long roll, the tent folded in half, with the poles taped so there is only one section break in the middle.
-Essentially the tent is stored half pitched already with a lot of the work done.
+Essentially the tent is stored more than half-pitched already with a lot of the work done.

-When you stop, you pull out the very end of the tent, stab a ski or snow stake deep into the snow, unroll it and secure the tent poles into a hoop.
+When you stop, you pull out the very end of the tent into the wind, stab a ski or snow stake deep into the snow to fix it to, then unroll it and secure the top of the tent poles into a hoop.
 Then you secure the other end and the tent is up.
 For added security add a few extra stakes.
 Maybe not quite two minutes but pretty close.

 You can also keep a lightweight foam tent floor in place so when you hop inside you are already insulated from the ice.
 To take it down in the morning is equally as easy.
 In icy temperatures, anything you can do quicker and without taking your gloves off is a godsend.